liquicode/lib-user-storage/docs/external/testing-output.md

       ✓ LIB_ASSERT.strictEqual( 1, 1 )
       ✓ LIB_ASSERT.notStrictEqual( 0, 1 )

+  json-criteria Tests: Matching
+    ✓ Should perform a simple match
+    ✓ Should perform a similar match
+    ✓ Should perform a nested match
+    ✓ Should perform an array match

+  json-criteria Tests: Not Matching
+    ✓ Should not match 'undefined'
+    ✓ Should not match 'null'
+    ✓ Should not match empty object '{}'
+    ✓ Should not match different values
+    ✓ Should not match different objects

   010) MongoProvider Tests
     Collection Tests; 10 objects
       ✓ Should create test objects